Sitecore/Sitecore.Demo.Edge/docs/ordercloud.md

 - ORDERCLOUD_MIDDLEWARE_CLIENT_SECRET
 - ORDERCLOUD_MIDDLEWARE_ALLOWED_CLIENTIDS (should be equal to ORDERCLOUD_SELLER_CLIENT_ID)

-Run `docker-compose up -d` if the project is already running, or proceed with up.ps1 as usually if not.
+Run `docker compose up -d` if the project is already running, or proceed with up.ps1 as usually if not.

 Headstart services will be available at the following urls: